Father Antonio Cortes

 Diocese of Monterey

-In 2009, Ft.
-Antonio Cortes was accused of selling alcohol and sexually abusing a 16-year-old boy at St. Mary’s of the Nativity in Salinas, California.
-The victim reported it to school authorities and then the police were alerted, resulting in Cortes’ arrest.
+Fr.
+Antonio Cortes served in multiple parishes in the Diocese of Monterey.
+In 2009, Fr.
+Cortes was accused of selling alcohol and sexually abusing a 16-year-old boy at St. Mary’s of the Nativity in Salinas, California.
+The victim reported it to school authorities and the police were alerted, resulting in Cortes’ arrest.

-In 2009, police arrested Ft.
+In 2009, police arrested Fr.
 Antonio Cortes and found him in possession of child pornography.
 A grooming process first occurred with the child that took place 2 years prior when Fr.
 Antonio Cortes was the pastor of Holy Trinity Church in Greenfield, California.
-The grooming process started with subtle back rubs and inappropriate conversations.
+Cortes started with subtle back rubs and inappropriate conversations with the victim.

 According to media reports, Cortes was to “enter a plea to a felony charge of sodomy with a minor and 12 misdemeanor counts of child molestation, providing alcohol to a minor, child cruelty and performing an immoral act before a child”.